ARPAN-BIANALYST21/SQL_HOSPITAL_DATA_ANALYSIS/README.md

 | **Mathematical Calculations** | BMI formula using POWER & arithmetic operations |
 | **Security Logic**          | Temporary password generation using concatenation of fields |

+🙌 Acknowledgements :

+This project was developed using the dataset provided by Datamites Internship Team and MySQL Workbench to provide insights for job seekers, recruiters, and policy makers.

+👉 Here is the complete link of the SQL Script of the report :